Convergence

 Eight domains

-Convergence organises observation into eight epistemically distinct domains.
+Convergence organizes observation into eight epistemically distinct domains.
 Each carries its own sources, its own latency, and its own systematic biases.
 None on its own is sufficient.
 Together they triangulate.

 The violence itself.
 Airstrikes, rockets, drones, artillery, ground engagements.
 Where, when, what weapon, what target.